 Labor Day and the unofficial end of summer is right around the corner.
-Which means it’s time to start thinking about your 2020 calendars!
+Which means it’s time to think about your 2020 calendars!

 Okay, maybe you’ve got some other things on your mind right now.
 School and getting in one last weekend at the beach; the usual.
 I can understand.
 But the holidays and 2020 will be here before you know it.
-This is also the perfect time of year to start planning amazing gifts to give during the holiday season.
+This is also the perfect time of the year to plan amazing gifts to give during the holiday season.

 Calendars Make Great Gifts